The design of Benaroya Hall accommodates two performing halls in a complex that

 offering access to the lobbies of the S. Mark Taper Foundation Auditorium and Illsley

-Ball Nordstrom Recital Hall, the Ticket Office, shops, Puck's Café (operated by
+Ball Nordstrom Recital Hall, the Ticket Office, shops, Davids & Co. (powered by

 Transit Tunnel.
 The Boeing Company Gallery opens weekdays regardless of whether